Adaptive-Music/frogophone/README.md

 ## Changing key and scale

 Key and scale can be changed as follows.
-Following each successful change, a chord in the new key is played for one second.
+With each successful change, a chord in the new key is played for one second.

 To raise the key by one semitone, press the three upper buttons 1, 2 and 3 simultaneously.
 To lower it by one semitone, press the lower buttons 4, 5 and 6 simultaneously.
 Keep buttons pressed down for multiple steps.